A Return to the Tangible: Why a new generation of students is rebelling against some technologies to embrace real connections

 It’s a pendulum that has swung back.
 The movement just a generation ago was to embrace modern technologies and to download books and reading materials onto screens – from Kindles to personal cell phones.
 Now, in what could be a natural trend, the children of those who helped foster in the digital age are coming into their own, discovering analog, and returning to the physical for entertainment and recreation – items they can feel, touch, and carry - like a book, for instance.

-“Our students have access to textbooks and digital information for classes, and those items can be really expensive,” said Gardner.
-“So, when it comes to leisure, they want to hold books.
+“Our students do much of their coursework online and tend to use our digital library resources for their research assignments,” said Nicholas Gardner, library director.
+“So, when it comes to leisure, they tell us they don’t want to be looking at screens.
 They are checking out books.
 Our number one category of checked out materials is fiction.”

 “The library should be a welcoming place for everyone and should invite use by students and even by the community, and the way you do that is by creating a space that people want to come to,” Gardner said.

 Gardner said he is impressed that students are even gravitating on their own accord toward classic literature.
-Noting that a copy of Tender is the Night by F. Scott Fitzgerald was worn and weathered and had not been checked out of the library for a while, the library ordered a replacement copy.
+Noting that a copy of Tender is the Night by F. Scott Fitzgerald was very ragged and had not been checked out of the library in some time, the library ordered a replacement copy.

 The Generation Gap

-Gen Z refers to the generation born between 1997 and 2010.
+Gen Z refers to the generation born between 1997-2010.
 Generation Alpha includes those born from 2010 on and who have therefore grown up in a fully digital world.
 The term was coined by Mark McCrindle, founder of the Australian media consulting firm, McCrindle Research.

 However, theory and practice are two different beasts as it turns out.
 Gen Alpha is, in fact, trending to more traditional means of recreation.
 Screen time is limited to learning and to social media exposure.
 Late Gen Z and early Gen Alpha are craving real-time experiences – from books to vinyl albums, to board games and outdoor activities.